Three tips for marketing an event

 It is suggested that ‘social media tactics that served you well during the pre-event cycle don’t necessarily carry over once the event goes live’, and as such marketers should approach the two as distinct phases of the campaign, rather than over-relying on successes from earlier marketing.

-Cvent provides a handy checklist for anyone looking to create engagement through social media during their event, which includes a number of useful, applicable insights such as:
+Cvent provides a handy checklist for anyone looking to create engagement through social media during their event.
+It includes a number of useful, applicable insights such as:

-– Focus on quality not quantity should be key, and so choose your best three to five moments throughout the event will create the best impact.
+– Focus on quality not quantity should be key.
+Choose your best three to five moments throughout the event will create the best impact.

-– Be aware that positive and negative feedback from the event will find its way onto social media in real time, and you need to have a strategy to respond to this.
+– Be aware that positive and negative feedback from the event will find its way onto social media in real time.
+You need to have a strategy to respond to this.

 – If you have a mobile app, using it as a social media amplifier to attract attention across multiple platforms can work wonders, so make sure it’s up and running ahead of the event.

-Although taking some time to recognise the success of completing your event and giving yourself a well-earned break, marketing your event doesn’t end when the curtain comes down.
+Take some time to recognise the success of completing your event and give yourself a well-earned break.
+The marketing of your event doesn’t end when the curtain comes down.
 Post-event marketing is just as important as pre-event marketing, and it is important to remember the importance of follow-up opportunities.

-For Brand Watch, ‘it’s important to take all of your promotional efforts and close out the event in a way that can be used for future events. ’It is suggested that taking stock of the wealth of visual content you will have generated over the course of the event, as well as positive feedback in the form of testimonials or even social media discussion surrounding the event, can ensure that all this owned content does not go to waste when such material will likely prove valuable for future campaigns and promotions.
+For Brand Watch, ‘it’s important to take all of your promotional efforts and close out the event in a way that can be used for future events. ’It is suggested that you should take stock of the wealth of visual content you will have generated over the course of the event.
+Use positive feedback in the form of testimonials or even social media discussion surrounding the event.
+This can ensure that all this owned content does not go to waste!
+Such material will likely prove valuable for future campaigns and promotions.

-By taking a holistic approach to your event marketing and ensuring that you have a before, during and after strategy in place to maximise potential, you can reap the rewards of high engagement levels and lasting impact on attendees.
+Taking a holistic approach to your event marketing and ensure that you have a before, during and after strategy in place.
+Doing so helps you to maximise potential, and reap the rewards of high engagement levels and lasting impact on attendees.
 Get in touch if you’d like to talk more about marketing an event.